Eoin McKeown: Tamworth

 On 4 February 2022, McKeown signed for Southern League Premier Division Central side Tamworth, moving the player closer to Loughborough, where he resides.
 He made his debut on 5 February 2022 in an away Southern League Premier Division Central fixture against Stourbridge, with his new side being humbled 4–0.

-McKeown was injured on his home debut for Tamworth on 12 February 2022 in a Southern League Premier Division Central match against Alvechurch, with McKeown being withdrawn on the 28th minute and replaced by Dexter Walters, the game finished 1-1.
+McKeown was injured on his home debut for Tamworth on 12 February 2022 in a Southern League Premier Division Central match against Alvechurch, with McKeown being withdrawn on the 28th minute and replaced by Dexter Walters, the game finished 1–1.

-McKeown returned to action on 15 March 2022, in an away Southern League Premier Division Central fixture against Leiston, coming on as a 65th minute substitute for Dexter Walters, the game also finished 1-1.
+McKeown returned to action on 15 March 2022, in an away Southern League Premier Division Central fixture against Leiston, coming on as a 65th minute substitute for Dexter Walters, the game also finished 1–1.

 His first goal for Tamworth came on 26 March 2022, in a home Southern League Premier Division Central match against Needham Market, McKeown scored the opening goal in a 5–2 victory.

-McKeown scored his second goal for Tamworth on 9 April 2022, in an away Southern League Premier Division Central fixture against lowly Lowestoft Town, netting on the 87th minute to give his team a share of the spoils with the match finishing 1-1.
+McKeown scored his second goal for Tamworth on 9 April 2022, in an away Southern League Premier Division Central fixture against lowly Lowestoft Town, netting on the 87th minute to give his team a share of the spoils with the match finishing 1–1.

 McKeown bagged his first hattrick for Tamworth on 21 April 2022, in the penultimate Southern League Premier Division Central game of the season, in a rearranged home fixture against Biggleswade Town.
 McKeown scored the 13th, 31st and 45th minute to give the home side a 3–0 lead at the break.
-The match finished 3–1, with the result being enough to relegate Biggleswade.
+The match finished 3–1, with the result being enough to relegate Biggleswade Town.

+McKeown remained with Tamworth for the 2022–23 season, scoring 14 goals in 31 appearances for the club as Tamworth went on to win the Southern League Premier Division Central title and subsequent promotion to the National League North, with Tamworth keen to hold onto their top performers, McKeown agreed to a new deal with the club initially, however on 2 June 2023, the club announced the players departure.

+Buxton

+The day prior, National League North side Buxton had announced the signing of McKeown.

+Hemel Hempstead Town

+On 4 July 2024, National League South side Hemel Hempstead Town confirmed that McKeown had signed for the club.
+The club confirmed on 7 August 2024, the McKeown had suffered an ankle ligament injury during a pre-season match against Wealdstone, and was due to be side lined for between 6-8 weeks.

+McKeown made his long awaited debut for Hemel Hempstead Town on 8 February 2025, in a home fixture against Chippenham Town, he came on as an 88th minute substitute alongside Joe Iaciofano for Oli Lynch and Kai Brosnan, Eoin scored on his debut with a 90+3 minute strike, as Hemel Hempstead Town went on to win 4–2.
+McKeown completed the season making 10 appearances and scoring the one goal.